J.P. Crawford Player Props: Mariners vs. Athletics

-On Tuesday, J.P.
-Crawford (.311 on-base percentage in past 10 games, 53 points below season-long percentage) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners and J.P.
+Crawford, who went 1-for-3 with a home run and two RBI last time out, take on Ken Waldichuk and the Oakland Athletics at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Athletics.
+He notched a home run while going 1-for-3 in his previous game against the Athletics.

 J.P.
 Crawford Game Info & Props vs. the Athletics